pass-culture/pass-culture-main/api/documentation/docs/understanding-our-api/resources/collective-offers.md

 * your offerer must be referenced by Adage;
 * the offer's subcategory is valid and eligible for a collective offer.

+#### Who can create a collective (bookable) offer?

+Anyone using an API key which has access to the administrative venue.
+For example: one needs to create events for a local theatre.
+To do so, its API key must be linked to this venue.
+Again, this is not the location, this is the organizer.
+This theatre could then offer tickets for a film at the same location or an outdoor visit nearby, etc.

 ## Update rules